Breeze/northwind-demo/NorthwindCore/NorthwindSequelize/README.md

 Now we will start working on the server.
 We will start by creating the "middleware" functions, then create the Express server that uses them.

-In Express, "middleware" functions are used to handle requests.
+In Express, [middleware](https://expressjs.com/en/guide/using-middleware.html) functions are used to handle requests.
 Many such functions can be registered, and Express will choose the correct ones to call based on the request method and the _route_, or path, of the request URL.

 In our Breeze API server, we need to handle GET requests when we query for data,